rit-wisp-lab/pq-veins/README.md

 PQ-VEINS is based on Instant VEINS, a virtual machine-based release of the VEINS simulator.
-While PQ-VEINS can be integrated with any existing VEINS installation, we recommend using our pre-configured PQ-VEINS VM, which is available at [url](urlhere).
+While PQ-VEINS can be integrated with any existing VEINS installation, we recommend using our pre-configured PQ-VEINS VM, which is available [here](https://bit.ly/3PWTHNN).

 A more complete guide to installing PQ-VEINS in an existing VEINS environment is forthcoming.